 Project: Hurricane Harvey Relief Assistance in Houston, Texas

 Ultimately, there’s a difference between doing good and actually being ‘Good’; one must approach ASB with the intention of understanding both.

-What was your most memorable experience in ASB?
+Q: What was your most memorable experience in Alternative Spring Break (ASB)?

 A: My most memorable experience was while the ASB team and I were helping renovate a house, removing and adding paint, cutting up trash bags, using a lot of tape, and being on my hands and knees; it was one hell of a workout.
 However, the work wasn’t as memorable as my thought process.
 The momentum I had was immeasurable; I didn’t specifically enjoy the work, but knowing that I’m doing a good service to those who deserve more helped amplified the energy.
 Up to the point where it was starting to become second nature to me, even though my allergies were killing me.
 Ultimately, it was definitely worth it, and inspired me to write a haiku: Invisible smoke / Inhaling imperfection / Exhaling freedom.
 I still write haikus.

 Q: Has your experience in ASB translated to your current endeavors (personally, academically, or in your career) and if so, how?

 A: My experience in ASB most definitely had transferable value.
 In terms of my character, I had a deeper appreciation for what I could do that didn’t involve a degree or any kind of certification—I don’t need a paper that affirms how much of an intellectual or expert I am to do some simple good.
 In many ways, I realized that it’s easier to do good than to do bad.
 Why wouldn’t you want to feel good about yourself?
 Therefore, ironically, I started to worry less about being a good student, and more on being a good person.
 Thus, career-wise, I would definitely be down to do some NGO work, and hustle with homies that have a genuine passion for being loud in their expression of love, but not lazy.